Private health insurance rebate for seniors:

 The government has announced its intention to reduce this higher rebate for seniors to the level applying to those under age 65.

-This is be expected to increase premiums for the more than 2.6 million seniors with Private Health Insurance cover, leading some to drop their cover - potentially increasing the strain on the public health system.
+This is expected to increase premiums for the estimated 2.6 million seniors with Private Health Insurance cover, leading some to drop their cover - increasing the strain on the public health system.

 The table below shows the current rebate levels - if implemented, the likely rates are the ones in bold: